jackielincroft/reddit-feed/README.md

 Coding challenge for Cisco Fall 2021 SWE Co-op – build a REST API that gets recent articles from a given subreddit, and display those recent articles in a simple UI.

+### NOTE: This challenge is unfortunately unfinished – for furthest progress, run "git checkout nodejs", to see the branch where the api runs (and can be hit using a tool like Postman) and the UI is in the process of being setup at localhost:3200

 ## Getting Started

 This project was built using Node.js, Express.js, and vanilla javascript and html for a simple single-page UI.